-- 1. "For profit" means for financial gain or commercial advantage, but this definition does not include a defendant who commits the offense solely in return for his own entry or transportation. - 2.
-"Convicted of bringing illegal aliens into the United States" includes any conviction for smuggling, transporting, or harboring an unlawful alien, and any conviction for aiding and abetting, conspiring or attempting to commit such offense. - 3.
+- "For profit" means for financial gain or commercial advantage, but this definition does not include a defendant who commits the offense solely in return for his own entry or transportation. - 2.
+"Convicted of smuggling, transporting, or harboring an unlawful alien, or a related offense" includes any conviction for smuggling, transporting, or harboring an unlawful alien, and any conviction for aiding and abetting, conspiring or attempting to commit such offense. - 3.
 If the defendant was convicted under 8 U.S.C. § 1328, apply the applicable guideline from Part G (see Statutory Index) rather than this guideline. - 4.
-The adjustment under \$2L1.1(b)(2) for a previous conviction is in addition to any points added to the criminal history score for such conviction in Chapter Four, Part A (Criminal History).
-This adjustment is to be applied only if the previous conviction occurred prior to the last overt act of the instant offense. - 5.
-For the purposes of \$3B1.1 (Aggravating Role), the aliens smuggled, transported, or harbored are not considered participants unless they actively assisted in the smuggling, transporting, or harboring of others. - 6.
+The adjustment under §2L1.1(b)(2) for a previous conviction is in addition to any points added to the criminal history score for such conviction in Chapter Four, Part A (Criminal History).
+This adjustment is to be applied only if the previous conviction occurred prior to the last overtact of the instant offense. - 5.
+For the purposes of §3B1.1 (Aggravating Role), the aliens smuggled, transported, or harbored are not considered participants unless they actively assisted in the smuggling, transporting, or harboring of others. - 6.
 For the purposes of §3B1.2 (Mitigating Role), a defendant who commits the offense solely in return for his own entry or transportation is not entitled to a reduction for a minor or minimal role.
 This is because the enhancement at §2L1.1(b)(1) does not apply to such a defendant.

-7. 8 U.S.C. §§ 1182(a)(27), (a)(28), and (a)(29) concern certain aliens who are excludable because they are subversives.
+- 7. 8 U.S.C. §§ 1182(a)(27), (a)(28), and (a)(29) concern certain aliens who are excludable because they are subversives. - 8.
+The Commission has not considered offenses involving large numbers of aliens or dangerous or inhumane treatment.
+An upward departure should be considered in those circumstances.

 Background: This section includes the most serious immigration offenses covered under the Immigration Reform and Control Act of 1986.
-A specific offense characteristic provides an enhancement if the defendant committed the offense for profit or with knowledge that the alien was excludable as a subversive.
+A specific offense characteristic provides a reduction if the defendant did not commit the offense for profit and did not know that the alien was excludable as a subversive.
 A second specific offense characteristic provides an enhancement if the defendant was previously convicted of a similar offense.